CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

 1. In the confirmation dialog, do one of the following:

-    - If you want to reprocess the records associated with the rule, select the checkbox, and then confirm your choice.
+    - If you want to reprocess the records affected both by the previous and current rule configuration, select the checkbox, and then confirm your choice.

         ![manage-rules-1.png](../../assets/images/management/rules/manage-rules-1.png)

+        For example, in the previous configuration, the rule added the tag _Prospect_ to all records of the _TrainingContact_ entity type.
+If you edit the rule filter and change the entity type to _Contact_, then selecting the checkbox will remove the tag from the records of the _TrainingContact_ entity type and add it to the records of the _Contact_ entity type.

-    - If you don't want to reprocess the records associated with the rule, leave the checkbox unselected, and then confirm your choice.
+    - If you don't want to reprocess the records affected both by the previous and current rule configuration, leave the checkbox unselected, and then confirm your choice.
+You can reprocess such records later.
+However, note that reprocessing via the rule details page applies only to the records matching the current rule configuration.
+To revert rule actions on records matching the previous rule configuration, you'll need to reprocess such records via GraphQL or manually.

 ## Inactivate rule